pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/4_adding_new_polls/instructions.md

 If you scroll up to `line 133`, we're calling `createPoll` from `PollsState` and giving it the newly constructed poll in the sheet.

-## Resources

-With this we reach the final step in this workshop.
-To learn more about the different methods available in the Firestore SDK in Flutter, [visit the documentation](https://firebase.flutter.dev/docs/firestore/usage).

-Remember that type-safety should always be your friend in creating Flutter apps.
-Whether it's Firestore, or any other type of data, make sure you code defensively, and guard against possibly unexpected data types.